As you probably already know, order picking is a very labor-intensive process. As a result, it accounts for up to 55 % of warehouse management costs.

 Smart order routing isn’t exclusively a cost saving exercise.
 It’s also a revenue generating exercise.
 When retailers fulfill orders accurately and on time, they increase their chances of repeat business.
 When they don’t do this, customer satisfaction - and the likelihood of recurring revenue - goes down as well.

-Implementing smart order routing via an order routing system or software is an important part of keeping your warehouse competitive.
+Implementing smart order routing via an order routing system or order fulfillment software is an important part of keeping your warehouse competitive.

 BONUS: Before you read further, download our Warehouse Management Software Whitepaper to see how Logiwa uses real-time data to help you get up to 100% inventory accuracy and execute advanced fulfillment strategies like wave planning.